ATpoint/sc_preprocess/README.md

 -  `basename_2.fastq.gz` for R2 (cDNA)

+-  the output root directory can be specified via `--outdir_root`, the default is `sc_preprocess_output`.
+Each process will create subfolders in it.

 ## Software

-A Docker container is available at [Docker Hub](https://hub.docker.com/r/atpoint/sc_preprocess).
+A Docker container is available at
 When using the Docker or Singularity profile Nextflow will take care of pulling it.
 ## Citations

 -  [nf-core project](https://nf-co.re/)